tejaslolage07/short-news/.github/pull_request_template.md

 ## Description

-> what does this pr do in short?
+> What does this pr do in short?

 ## CL